gusvsconcelos/gusvsconcelos/README.md

 - 🎓 I'm currently pursuing a degree in Systems Analysis and Development.
 - 🎂 I'm 23 years old.
 - 🌎 I live in Brazil.
-- 🤝 I'm a cooperative team member, always willing to help others and learn from them.

 ## Contact Me